Degenerate coupled-cluster theory: Theories

 Defining the $M$-by-$M$ Hamiltonian and overlap matrices, $\bm{H}$ and $\bm{S}$, by

 where $|I\rangle$ and $|J\rangle$ are degenerate references, the projection of Eq.\ (\ref{DCC_ansatz}) onto the internal space becomes

 while Eq.\ (\ref{DCC_ansatz2}) is written as

-The $t$-amplitudes in the external space are determined by solving Eq.\ (\ref{DCC_ansatz}).
+The $T$-amplitudes in the external space are determined by solving Eq.\ (\ref{DCC_ansatz}).
 Those in the internal space are obtained by satisfying Eq.\ (\ref{C-condition1}), whereupon $\bm{E}=\bm{H}$.
-The $I$th-state $\Delta$CC energy $\tilde{E}_I$ is then computed as an eigenvalue of this non-Hermitian energy matrix $\bm{E}$,
+The $I$th-state $\Delta$CC energy $\tilde{E}_I$ is then the $I$th eigenvalue of this non-Hermitian energy matrix $\bm{E}$,

 The corresponding $\Delta$CC wave function is given by